Skip to main content

 Our recommendations for successful implementation are:

-Finally, reach out to [email protected] with the URLs of the pages where you have embedded the Assistant.
-This means that we can ensure everything is working correctly.
+• Finally, reach out to your Customer Success Manager with the URLs of the pages where you have embedded the Assistant.